kehers/kehers.github.com/_posts/2015-01-18-mongodb-the-why.markdown

 }
 {% endhighlight %}

+This simplifies the data structure and makes things a lot easier.

 Let's look at one more instance where using MongoDB makes sense.
 Imagine you are creating a platform as a service (PaaS) product and users can store data sets or metadata that can be anything - strings, arrays, e.t.c.

 User A may have the following data: